bleunguts/bleunguts/portfolio2007.md

 This system enables mortgage funders to upload spreadsheets for agent commissions processing.

-- Developed a rules based module to encapsulate commission reconciliation rules sourced from disparate clients with different rules.
+- Developed a rules-based module for commission reconciliation.

-- Developed a C# data extraction bridge from C# to Lotus Domino via COM interfacing
+- Created a C# data extraction bridge to Lotus Domino via COM interfacing
 - Developed new Lotus Domino ODBC data adaptor for the new C# commissions system

 _MortgageFirst_